 Work experience

-You should get as much relevant experience as possible so you can demonstrate and develop your skills and build contacts.
+You should get as much relevant experience as possible so you can develop your skills, build contacts and show prospective employers what you can do.
 There are a growing number of cyber security related work experience schemes and activities available.

 You may also consider broader experience in IT development and programming, as these fields provide essential foundations of knowledge for penetration testers.
 Internships and sandwich-placement opportunities are available in these roles and can be found on large jobsites or by speculatively contacting employers.